RBS to take knife to investment bank, jobs

+BRIEF-J.P.
+Morgan Global Alternatives hires Brad Demong and Leander Christofides to run Global Special Situations Group

+* J.P.
+Morgan Global Alternatives hires Brad Demong and Leander Christofides to run Global Special Situations Group

-LONDON Royal Bank of Scotland (RBS.L) is expected to axe up to 4,000 investment banking jobs and sell or shut part of the business on Thursday after being told to reduce risk and focus more on domestic retail and corporate banking.
+LONDON Jan 12 Royal Bank of Scotland is expected to axe up to 4,000 investment banking jobs and sell or shut part of the business on Thursday after being told to reduce risk and focus more on domestic retail and corporate banking.

 The latest move could cut more than a fifth of GBM's 18,900 staff.